Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 The daisy-wheel printer gave early word processors the look of a fine typewriter.
-Introduced by Diablo Data Systems around 1970, it used a flat wheel whose spokes each ended in a single molded letter, arranged like a daisy’s petals.
+Introduced by Diablo Data Systems around 1970 — with the Diablo 630 becoming the canonical letter-quality office machine of the late 1970s and early 1980s — it used a flat wheel whose spokes each ended in a single molded letter, arranged like a daisy’s petals.
 The wheel spun to the right character, and a hammer struck it through a ribbon onto the page, producing sharp “letter-quality” text that the era’s crude dot-matrix printers could not match.
 The trade-offs were noise, slowness, and a fixed typeface you changed by swapping the wheel.
 Laser and inkjet printers, which were quiet, fast, and could print any font or graphic, swept it away by the mid-1990s.

 Worth remembering